Particular/Workshop/exercises/03-sagas/README.md

 At the moment we gather all successfully paid orders and the only option we have is to process them in batches.
 Business is growing rapidly and we would like to process orders as soon as possible, not just at predefined intervals.

+Note: This is a hypothetical case.
+From experience we've seen a lot of developers implement batch processes.
+Sagas are a better alternative to batch processes.
+For more info, read our blog post, "[Death to the batch job](https://particular.net/blog/death-to-the-batch-job)".

 ## Issues

 - After the handlers for both events store data in the database, we need a batch job to gather all successfully paid orders.
 It is impossible to run this batch job continuously throughout the day, as this will largely increase database locks and interfere with other operations happening in the system.
 We want to process orders near real-time.